minhnguyen-ai/flowinquiry-server/README.md

 ## What is FlowInquiry

-FlowInquiry is a free, open-source solution that embraces transparency as an alternative to Jira, ServiceNow, and Zendesk.
-Designed for managing cases, tickets, and requests, it streamlines communication, ensures timely resolutions, and supports customizable workflows with SLAs.
-By eliminating vendor lock-in and costly subscriptions, FlowInquiry enhances efficiency, accountability, and collaboration for teams handling internal and external inquiries.
+FlowInquiry is a free, open-source tool for managing projects, tickets, and requests.
+It helps teams track work, set clear steps, and meet deadlines.
+You can define workflows, set SLAs, and keep all updates in one place.
+FlowInquiry is built to be simple, reliable, and easy to adapt to your team’s process.

 ![FlowInquiry](assets/flowinquiry_slide.webp)

-## ✅ Real-World Use Cases Solved by FlowInquiry
-FlowInquiry helps teams manage requests, projects, and collaboration with clarity and control.
-Here are common ways organizations use it:

-* Project & Task Management
-Organize tasks, set priorities, track progress, and ensure deadlines with workflow automation and SLAs.

-* Cross-Team Collaboration
-Centralize communication across teams, reduce misalignment, and route requests through well-defined workflows.

-* IT & Internal Support
-Manage service desk tickets like access requests or software issues with automated handling and clear ownership.

-* Incident & On-Call Management
-Track incidents with SLAs, escalation rules, and accountability—ideal for rotating shifts and critical operations.

 ## ⚙️ Key Features of FlowInquiry

-* 📂 Projects – Organize tasks using a Kanban board, grouped by iterations and epics
+📂 Projects – Use a Kanban board to group tasks by iteration or epic

-* 🧩 Custom Workflows – Tailor request lifecycles with state transitions and actions
+🧩 Custom Workflows – Set request states and define how they move

-* ⏱ SLA Enforcement – Track deadlines, escalate overdue items
+⏱ SLA Tracking – Set due dates and handle items that run late

-* 🔄 Real-time Updates – Stay instantly informed of changes in your teams, projects, or organizations
+🔄 Live Updates – See changes in teams, projects, or requests as they happen

-* 👥 Comments & Watchers – Collaborate with full visibility
+👥 Comments and Watchers – Share updates and keep the right people informed

-* 📅 Timeline View – Visualize request history and changes
+📅 Timeline View – See the full history of a request at a glance

-* 🧵 Change History – Full audit trail of updates
+🧵 Change Log – Track what changed, when, and by whom

-* 🔐 Role-Based Access – Secure, granular permissions
+🔐 Role-Based Access – Control who can see or do what

-* 🌍 Multilingual Support – Serve global teams and users
+🌍 Language Support – Use in multiple languages for global teams

-* 🔄 Integrations – Connect with Email, Slack (upcoming), Github (upcoming) and more
+🔌 Integrations – Connect with email, with Slack and GitHub coming soon

-* 🚀 Flexible Deployment – Run on Docker, Kubernetes (upcoming), or your own infra
+🚀 Deployment Options – Run with Docker or on your own setup; Kubernetes coming soon

 ## Built With